 For a little island, Korčula boasts some surprising claims to fame.
-Most notably, Marco Polo was supposedly born on the island (just don’t tell the Venetians) and there is a museum dedicated to the explorer in the Old Town (we did skip going in as it looked like a bit of a tourist trap).
+Most notably, Marco Polo was supposedly born on the island (just don’t tell the Venetians).
+As such, there is a museum dedicated to the explorer in the Old Town.
+We did skip going in as it looked like a bit of a tourist trap).

 The island also boasts impressive medieval walls surrounding the Old Town, a grand 15th-century cathedral, and a few more museums focusing on the town’s history and culture, which, in addition to Croatian, has been under Venetian, Greek, and Austrian (to name a few) rule during its long history.